edribeirojunior/terraform-cloud-tool/README.md

 Flags:
   -h, --help        help for workspace
-      --ts string   The tags to set in the workspace
+      --ts string   The tags to set in the workspace --vs string   The Version to set in the workspace

 Global Flags:
-      --o string   The organization to use to authenticate in TFCloud --t string   The token to use to authenticate in TFCloud
+      --o string    The organization to use to authenticate in TFCloud --t string    The token to use to authenticate in TFCloud --wt string   Filter the Workspace Name (REGEX)

 Use "terraform-cloud-tool workspace [command] --help" for more information about a command.
 ```